AngularClass/match-control/README.md

 # AngularClass Match Control
-> A component that matches two controls.
-Most commonly used for matching passwords
+> Angular 2 Match Control: match two controls.
+Useful for changing passwords where you need to have two passwords matched

 # Install
 ```bash